 NEO-6MV2 GPS Module

 The NEO-6MV2 is a GPS (Global Positioning System) module and is used for navigation.
 The module simply checks its location on earth and provides output data which is longitude and latitude of its position.
-It is from a family of stand-alone GPS receivers featuring the high performance u-blox 6 positioning engine.
-These flexible and cost effective receivers offer numerous connectivity options in a miniature (16 x 12.2 x 2.4 mm) package.
+It is from a family of stand-alone GPS receivers featuring the high-performance u-blox 6 positioning engine.
+These flexible and cost-effective receivers offer numerous connectivity options in a miniature (16 x 12.2 x 2.4 mm) package.
 The compact architecture, power and memory options make NEO-6 modules ideal for battery operated mobile devices with very strict cost and space constraints.
 Its Innovative design gives NEO-6MV2 excellent navigation performance even in the most challenging environments.